-How to find Cubas best cycling routes?
+How to find the best Cuba cycling route?

-Like in life itself the best route to take through Cuba is the one you find yourself.
+Cuba is 1250km long and in width it’s something between 191km and 31km from shore to shore.
+Like in life itself the best Cuba cycling route to take is the one you find yourself.
 So the best advice probably is take your time, find your own path and don’t miss out on experiences along the way.
-But we are happy to share some of our experiences that might help you find the right route for you.
+But we are happy to share some of our experiences that might help you find the right Cuba cycling route for you.

-First of all, consider the wind!
 There will always be a little wind and it makes a difference if you have it on your back or in your face.
 We were lucky to have friends who went on a cycling trip in Cuba before us and made us aware.
 Cuba has a east to west wind – almost always.

 Since we had planned to spend 5 weeks in Cuba to be able to see most of it we decided to cycle from east to west and if possible along the coast as much as possible.
 After scouting flights we decided to fly into Holguin and out of Havana.

-From Holguin the first part of our cycling trip would take us all the way to the far east point of the island of Cuba.
+From Holguin the first part of our Cuba cycling trip would take us all the way to the far east point of the island of Cuba.

 Our Cuba cycling route

-Holguin – Gibara – Guardalavaca – Mayari – Moa – Baracoa
+Cycling Cuba: Holguin – Gibara – Guardalavaca – Mayari – Moa – Baracoa

 We decided to start with a short day since we needed the morning to put the bikes together, exchange some of our CUC to Pesos and buy a couple of wifi cards.

 From Holguin it’s only 33km to Gibara, a charming little fishing village.
 The road from Holguin to Gibara was in good condition and there was little traffic so it was the perfect start to our adventure.
 The next day we cycled a short stretch back the way we came before taking a left in a small village onto a dirt road to go further east.
-We were surprised to bouncing along a busy dirt road with one house built next to another until we reached the main road between Holguin and Guardalavaca again.
+We were surprised to be bouncing along a busy dirt road with one house built next to another until we reached the main road between Holguin and Guardalavaca again.
 After about 50km we reached Guardalavaca and decided to stay there for the night and since it was still early when we arrived we spent most of the afternoon on the beach.
 We built up the distance every day, we cycled around 85km to Mayari, a provincial town with a nice vibe.
-It was almost 100km to Moa the day after which we was a fairly ugly industrial village.
+It was almost 100km to Moa the day after which was a fairly ugly industrial village.
 There would have been the option to split this leg and stop after about 58km in Sagua de Tanamo for a night.
 From Moa it’s about 75km to Baracoa, an old and very isolated Cuban town with a laid back atmosphere.
-The road you take to get there passes through Humboldt national park, is very bumpy, not passable for busses and you’ll see only a few cars but even more locals cycling or walking from one small little village to another.
+The road you take to get there passes through Humboldt National Park, is very bumpy, not passable for busses and you’ll see only a few cars but even more locals cycling or walking from one small little village to another.
 If you want to cut the last day short you could stop and stay in a casa at the beach along the way about 20 km before Baracoa.

 Cuba has two currencies.
 CUC or Convertibles pesos is what you get at the bank for your euros.
-Pesos or moneda national is what Cubans use themselves to buy eg. fruit and veg from each other.
+Pesos or Moneda National is what Cubans use themselves to buy eg. fruit and veg from each other.

-Baracoa – Imias – Guantanamo – Santiago de Cuba
+Cycling Cuba: Baracoa – Imias – Guantanamo – Santiago de Cuba

-Santiago de Cuba – Chivirico – Campismo La Mula – Marea del Portillo – Manzanillo – Bayamo
+Cycling Cuba: Santiago de Cuba – Chivirico – Campismo La Mula – Marea del Portillo – Manzanillo – Bayamo

 Bayamo to Sankti Spiritus – on bus or train?

 We were recommended to go to the bus station to get our tickets for the next day.
-Feeling a little tired after a few hours of cycling and a walk to the train station in the heat of the city we decided to try another form of local public transport and hopped onto a rickshaw-like bicycle taxi.
+Feeling a little tired after a few hours of cycling and a walk to the train station in the heat of the city, we decided to try another form of local public transport and hopped onto a rickshaw-like bicycle taxi.
 The driver was delighted to see us.
 We didn’t spot many tourists in Bayamo but the little plaza in front of the train station was packed with horse carriages and bicycle taxis waiting for costumers.
-He knew his way around and looked happy about this excellent workout opportunity and chatted away with us while breaking us sweat chauffeuring us around town.
-As we arrived at the bus station he didn’t have any change so we told him to keep the change and wait for us while we are buying our tickets to bring us back to our place after.
+He knew his way around and looked happy about this excellent workout opportunity and chatted away with us while breaking a sweat chauffeuring us around town.
+As we arrived at the bus station he didn’t have any change so we told him to keep the change and wait for us while we are buying our tickets and he could then bring us back to the town centre.

-The next morning we and our bike had to go on the bus.
+The next morning, we and our bikes had to go on the bus.
 After so many days of traveling totally independent it felt simply annoying to have to wait for the bus.
 It was of course delayed.
 And traveling by bus with a bike is not the most enjoyable trip.
 But after we managed to put our bikes into the luggage department of the bus we found a place in the last row and slept for most of the 9 hours until we arrived in Sankti Spiritus.
 For the first time we arrived in the dark and found ourselves under a bit of pressure to find a room to stay.

-Sankti Spiritus – Trinidad – Cienfuegos – Guasasa – Playa Giron – Playa Larga
+Cycling Cuba: Sankti Spiritus – Trinidad – Cienfuegos – Guasasa – Playa Giron – Playa Larga

 This whole stretch is relatively easy.
 It’s not very hilly and it’s possible to do shorter distances.
 Sankti Spiritus has beautiful colonial style houses and we found interesting graffiti artwork along the river walk.
-The 70km to Trinidad are easy because the road conditions are a lot better then in the east.
+The 70km to Trinidad are easy because the road conditions are a lot better than in the east.
 Since Trinidad is one of the biggest tourist attractions in Cuba there was also a lot more traffic and cars were going a lot faster.
 We arrived around midday and found half a day to be enough to explore the streets of Trinidad.
 The next day we cycled about 80km to Cienfuegos, a town that we didn’t expect much of but that surprised us with beautiful colonial buildings, a scenic waterfront and the friendliest casa welcome.
-From here we started our next leg on the 8am ferry to cross over the bay and cycle 50km to Guasasa, a village with only a few houses but a casa build almost at the beach.
-To find the small sandy back road along the sea turn left 9km after getting of the ferry.
+From here we started our next leg on the 8am ferry to cross over the bay and cycle 50km to Guasasa, a village with only a few houses and one beautiful casa overlooking the beach.
+To find the small sandy back road along the sea, turn left 9km after getting off the ferry.
 We probably wouldn’t have found this place without a recommendation from a woman who also cycled through Cuba but in the other direction.
 She had stopped us the day before when our path crossed and handed us a house key.
 She had taken it from that casa by mistake and asked us to return it if we pass by.
-As she told us to we took the small sandy path along the sea and found the tiny town.
+As she told us to, we took the small sandy path along the sea and found the tiny town.
 It looked like a little paradise so we decided to stay the night, went to a fresh water lake for a swim, chilled in hammocks and enjoy some delicious lobster food for dinner.
 Playa Giron was only a short 26km cycle and we arrived there early the next day.
-Giron is one of Cuba’s most famous beach towns located in the bay of pigs it’s probably on of the places that most people have heard of since an US military invasion took place here in the year 1961 and it ended up being a disaster for the US troops.
-For more information about this the town museum is worth a visit.
+Giron is one of Cuba’s most famous beach towns, located in the bay of pigs it’s probably one of the places that most people have heard of since an US military invasion took place here in the year 1961 and it ended up being a disaster for the US troops.
+For more information about this, the town museum is worth a visit.
 The village itself was different from what we expected.
 Playa Giron is two streets full of casas particulars, a state owned hotel with a concrete wall instead of a view of the sea and a nice but unspectacular little beach strip.
 We stayed in the area to go diving.
 Diving here was cheap (25CUC per dive) and easy from the shore, the equipment was old but well maintained and no one cared about dive licences or certifications.
 After 2 days of diving we went about 35km further to Playa Larga which has a bit more beach town flare than Giron.
 From here we brought our bikes on a second and last bus trip to Havana (Important notice: We bought the bus tickets in Playa Giron the day before!
 There is no Viazul office in Playa Larga and the busses are often fully booked!)

-Havana – Laz Terrazas – Soroa – San Diego de los Baños – Viñales
+Cycling Cuba: Havana – Laz Terrazas – Soroa – San Diego de los Baños – Viñales